Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Main tools, methods, and results

 \subsection{The ASG}

-The ASG is a Markovian graph valued process that was introduced by Krone and Neuhauser \citep{KroNe97,NeKro97}.
-The idea is that, even in the diffusion limit of a Moran model, we can start at an instant $s=T$ with a finite number of lines that represent individuals in the infinite population and draw lines of potential ancestors as we would do with the Moran model.
-The definition of the ASG of a Wright-Fisher diffusion can be made very intuitive when it is first derived from the associated Moran model.
-The ASG is often related rigorously to its associated Wright-Fisher diffusion via a moment duality.
-In the case of a random environment, the definition of the ASG associated to the Wright-Fisher diffusion \eqref{onesidedmodelsde} is derived informally in Section 2.4 of \cite{cordvech} from the associated Moran model, both in the case of a fixed deterministic environment (quenched setting) and in the case of a random environment (annealed setting).
-Their definitions are given in the general case where the diffusion has a mutation term (that is null in the case of \eqref{onesidedmodelsde}).
-Then, the ASG is related rigorously to the diffusion by annealed and quenched moment dualities (see Theorems 2.9 and 2.11 of \cite{cordvech}) and to the ancestral distribution (see Proposition 2.17 of \cite{cordvech}).
+The ASG is a Markovian graph-valued process that was introduced by Krone and Neuhauser \citep{KroNe97,NeKro97}.
+The idea behind this object is to start at an instant $s=T$ with a finite number of lines that represent randomly chosen individuals in the infinite population and, by analogy with the Moran model, to draw lines of potential ancestors.
+Let us explain the intuition behind the ASG of the diffusion \eqref{levymodelsdesimp} using the Moran model defined in Section \ref{finitepopmodel} and represented in Figure \ref{particlepicture}.
+Consider a realization of the Moran model on $[0,T]$ and a sample of $l$ lines at time $T$.
+Then go backward in time, that is, from right to left in Figure \ref{particlepicture}, to trace the lines of their potential ancestors, ignoring the types.

-In the case of the Wright-Fisher diffusion \eqref{levymodelsdesimp} with two sided-selection, the intuition of the definition of the ASG is the same as for the diffusion \eqref{onesidedmodelsde}.
-What will turn out to be different and much more complicated, in the case of \eqref{levymodelsdesimp}, is the combinatorics of the ASG and its relation with the diffusion.
-We thus give directly the definition of the ASG in the quenched and annealed settings and refer to Section 2.4 of \cite{cordvech} for the reader who is interested in the intuition behind this definition.